The Top 25 Historic Ways To Control God's People (text first 5.24.14, tweaked Oct. 2019)

 22. 1970's rise of personality cult churches whereby the success and the word and the name of the ruling pastor defines the church:

-Not many others are prepared for any biblical leadership responsibility, but all are taught to be subservient to the famous pastor in non biblical ways.
+So not many others are prepared for any biblical leadership responsibility, but all are taught to be subservient to the famous pastor in non biblical ways.

-The rise of personality cult churches has dangerous precedents (such as Jim Jones and "Jonestown" that ended badly in 1978).
+The rise of personality cult churches has dangerous effects and precedents (such as Jim Jones and "Jonestown" that ended badly in 1978).
 But its more common expression is in various local churches, of whatever type or background, that exert an ever-increasing control of people's finances, friendships, time, families, and faith.

-23. 1980s-Present: More canonizations of "saints" distracts from need for a return to biblical practices, distracts from empowering all the faithful, and restoring the offices of Prophet and Evangelist (some of who will be women), to taking the Lord's Supper back to its biblical and Jewish faith roots as a spiritual sacrifice that women can also lead (1Corinthians10,15-16), and all manner of bible based reform, such as discarding clerical celibacy and it's Nicolaitan premises;
+23. 1980s-Present: More and canonizations of "saints" distracts from need for a return to biblical practices, distracts from empowering all the faithful, and restoring the offices of Prophet and Evangelist (some of who will be women), to taking the Lord's Supper back to its biblical and Jewish faith roots as a spiritual sacrifice that women can also lead (1Corinthians10,15-16), and all manner of bible based reform, such as discarding clerical celibacy and it's Nicolaitan premises;

 24. 2000 to the immediate Present: